mvolkmann/blog/src/swift.md

     var size: Int;
 }

-// T can be any type that implements the
+// T can be any type that conforms to the
 // CustomStringConvertible and HasSize protocols. func doThis<T>(a p: T) where T: CustomStringConvertible & HasSize {
     print(p)